harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/execution-history.md

 Each execution has the following information displayed for it.
 Each execution also has more information if you click the arrow on the left of it and open the dropdown.

-1. **Pipeline Name**
+* **Pipeline Name**
-    - The name of the pipeline and execution id.
+    - The name of the pipeline and execution ID.
     - When expanded, this column also shows the name of each stage in the pipeline.
-2. **Status**
+* **Status**
     - Shows the status of the execution.
 The options are `SUCCESS`, `FAILED`, `ABORTED`, `EXPIRED`.
-    - When expanded, shows the status of each stage as an emoji.
-You can hover over the emoji for more info.
+    - When expanded, this column shows the status of each stage as an emoji.
+You can hover over the emoji for more information.
-3. **Service**
+* **Service**
-    - Shows the service used for the pipeline.
+    - Shows the services used in the pipeline.
 For pipelines with more than one service, a `+X` modifier will be displayed where `X` is the number of additional services.
-    - When expanded, this column shows the service for each individual stage of the pipeline.
+    - When expanded, this column shows the services used in each individual stage of the pipeline.
-    - Hover over the service name to see the artifact attached to that service.
+    - Hover over the service name to see the artifact attached to the service.
-4. **Environment**
+* **Environment**
-    - Shows the infrastructure used for the pipeline.
+    - Shows the infrastructure used in the pipeline.
 For pipelines with more than one associated environment, a `+X` modifier will be displayed where `X` is the number of additional environments.
     - When expanded, this column shows the environment for each individual stage of the pipeline.
     - Hover over the environment name to see the infrastructure associated with the environment.
-5. **Trigger** (This column is unlabeled)
+* **Trigger** (This column is unlabeled)
     - This column shows the origin of each execution.
-6. **Execution Start Time**
+* **Execution Start Time**
     - Shows the user, method, and start time of the execution.
-7. **Details Button**
+* **More details**
-    - The final column is a button for each pipeline offering additional execution actions including:
+  The more details icon for each pipeline offers additional execution actions:
     - Add Execution Notes
     - View Execution
     - Edit Pipeline